 Absolutely one of the worst movies ever, and definitely the most terrible DC movie on record.
 The plot?
 Something about the Man of Steel (Christopher Reeve) taking on Lex Luthor's (Gene Hackman) buddy, a He-Man wannabe named Nuclear Man.
 Does it matter?
 No. No, it doesn't.

 Halle Berry may look great as a loner artist who acquires super strength and agility and transforms into Catwoman.
-Unfortunately for her, the look's about the only thing happening for this rotten superhero movie, which earned Raspberry Awards for Worst Actress, Worst Picture, Worst Director and Worst Screenplay.
+Unfortunately for her, the look's about the only thing happening for this rotten superhero movie.
+The film went on to earn Golden Raspberry Awards for Worst Actress, Worst Picture, Worst Director, and Worst Screenplay.
 One of the worst movies of all time?
 Take a look and see...or don't.

 In some universe, the story of an Army scientist (played by ex-pro basketball player Shaquille O'Neal) who fights bad guys in a steel suit is likely a formula for box office success...this is not that universe.